-(3) A portion of the Public Offering Price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trusts.
-These costs have been estimated at \$4.217, \$4.097 and \$3.124 per 100 units of the Dow 10 Trust, Emerging Markets Trust and Strategic Income Trust, respectively.
+- (3) A portion of the Public Offering Price represents an amount sufficient to pay for all or a portion of the costs incurred in establishing the trusts.
+These costs have been estimated at \$5.861, \$5.398, \$1.260, \$2.616 and \$2.066 per 100 units of the Dow 10 Trust, Emerging Markets Trust, the Health Care Trust, the Strategic Income Trust and the Utilities Trust, respectively.
 A distribution will be made as of the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor) to an account maintained by the trustee from which this obligation of the investors will be satisfied.
 Organization costs will not be assessed to units that are redeemed prior to the close of the initial offering period or six months after the initial date of deposit (at the discretion of the sponsor).
-To the extent that actual organization costs are greater than the estimated amount, the sponsor has agreed to cap the organization costs so that not more than \$8.00 per 100 units of a trust will be deducted from the assets of each trust.

-(4) The aggregate cost to unitholders includes a maximum sales fee, which consists of an initial sales fee, if applicable, a deferred sales fee and a creation and development fee.
+To the extent that actual organization costs are greater than the estimated amount, the sponsor has agreed to cap the organization costs so that not more than \$8.00 per 100 units of a trust will be deducted from the assets of each trust. - (4) The aggregate cost to unitholders includes a maximum sales fee, which consists of an initial sales fee, if applicable, a deferred sales fee and a creation and development fee.
 If units are purchased after the first deferred sales fee has been assessed or if the price you pay for your units exceeds \$10 per unit, an initial sales fee is charged, which is equal to the difference between the maximum sales fee and the sum of the remaining deferred sales fee and the creation and development fee.
-On the Inception Date, the maximum sales fee is 1.85% of the Public Offering Price for the Dow 10 Trust (equivalent to 1.85% of the net amount invested) and 2.75% of the Public Offering Price for the Emerging Markets Trust and Strategic Income Trust (equivalent to 2.75% of the net amount invested).
-The deferred sales fee is equal to \$0.135 per unit for the Dow 10 Trust and \$0.225 per unit for the Emerging Markets Trust and Strategic Income Trust.
+On the Inception Date, the maximum sales fee is 1.85% of the Public Offering Price for the Dow 10 Trust (equivalent to 1.85% of the net amount invested) and 2.75% of the Public Offering Price for the Emerging Markets Trust, the Health Care Trust, the Strategic Income Trust and the Utilities Trust (equivalent to 2.75% of the Emerging Markets Trust, the Strategic Income Trust and the Utilities Trust.